vadimrm/2D-money-project/README.md

 Madgazin Vadim Rimovich.
 Selected works.
 Volume 5.
-The Gospel of Political Economy.
 Integral economics.
 Beginnings.
+New Economic System based on 2D money.
+Version 4.1.

 V.R.
 Madgazin - physicist, programmer, game designer, futurologist.
 Author's home page https://vmgames.com/

-This work proposes a New Economic System (NES version 4.1), which integrates the best aspects of planned and market economies and adds to them the economy of merit, the sharing economy and others.
+This work proposes a New Economic System (NES), which includes the best aspects of planned and market economies and adds to them the economy of merit, sharing economy and others.

-The main operating unit of the NES is two-dimensional money, consisting of two components, money D1 and D2, which have a physical dimension and are thus not subject to random fluctuations.
+The operating unit of the NES is two-dimensional money (2 D money), consisting of two components, D1 and D2, which have a physical dimension and are not subject to fluctuations and drift.
-The money component D1 is based on the labor theory of value and it conveys the amount of social labor required to create a good.
-The unit of measurement D1 is physical labor time.
+The money component D1 describes the average amount of social labor required to create goods (goods and services).
+The unit of measurement D1 is time.
+D1 money is used for the profit-free purchase and sale of goods, and the credit interest on D1 is always zero.
-Market relations in the NES use only the money component D2.
-At the same time, D2 has one mechanism for their consumption and several mechanisms for their arrival, designated as D20, D21, D22...
-D20 is the receipt and expenditure of D2 money from the personal funds of individuals and legal entities.
-All other parts of D2 - D21, D22 and so on - are creatio ex nihilo ("creation from nothing"), they are created by the fact of bringing some benefit from the goods and become the property of individuals and legal entities involved in the production, ownership and consumption of these goods.
+The market in the NES is based on the money component D2, and this money is created “out of nothing” upon the delivery of one or another benefit, proportional to the corresponding useful work of the goods, and becomes the property of persons involved in the production, ownership and consumption of these goods.
-The logical meaning of the money component D2 coincides with the useful work in mechanics, and it has the physical dimension of time to the second power.
+The physical meaning of money D2 coincides with useful work in mechanics.
+The unit of measurement D2 is time to the second power.
+D2 money is used for the competitive purchase and sale of rights to purchase scarce goods, including public resources for creating and developing a business, and profit and credit interest on D2 are arbitrary.

+Keywords:
-Keywords: planned economy, market economy, merit economy, sharing economy, time-based economics, non-profit economy, Islamic banking, new political economy, new economic system, finance, banks, money, two-dimensional money, 2D money, 2D money project, "2D money project".
+planned economy, market economy, merit economy, sharing economy , time-based economics , non-profit economy, Islamic banking, new political economy, new economic system, finance, banks, money, two-dimensional money, 2D money, 2D money, 2D money project , "2D money project ".

 License.